Community-led development "The Apache Way"

 All official releases of code distributed by the Apache Software Foundation are signed by the release manager for the release.
-PGP signatures and MD5 and/or SHA1 hashes are available along with the distribution.
+PGP signatures and SHA/MD5 checksums are available along with the distribution.

-File hashes are intended to be used to check that a file has been downloaded correctly.
+File hashes are used to check that a file has been downloaded correctly.
 They do not provide any guarantees as to the authenticity of the file.

 The following example details how signature interaction works.
 The example is for the Apache HTTP Server project, but applies equally to other ASF projects.